10 Best places to live in Baja California (2024)

 Best Places to Live in Baja California Sur

-Baja California Sur is a popular destination for taking road trips and camping in Baja California.
+Baja California Sur is a popular destination for taking road trips and camping.
 The state is considered one of the safest destinations in Mexico and is well-known for its recreational industry.

 Major cities in Baja California like La Paz, Cabo San Lucas, and San Jose Del Cabo offer excellent infrastructure and healthcare with many general and private hospitals and clinics.

-Smaller towns like Loreto, Mulege and Bahia Magdalena offer more quiet, rural lifestyle and lower cost of living, but the trade-off is that you have limited amenities and less convenience as you are hours away from airports, hospitals and big shopping malls.
+Smaller towns like Loreto, Mulege and Bahia Magdalena offer more quiet, rural lifestyle and lower cost of living, but the trade-off is that you have limited amenities and less convenience as you are hours away from airports, hospitals and shopping areas.

 5. Mulege

-Mulege is an oasis along the Eastern Coast of Baja.
-Mulege has a small retirement community, but it attracts plenty of travelers thanks to its remarkable beauty and the historic mission overlooking the river.
+Mulege has a small retirement community, but it attracts plenty of travelers thanks to its remarkable beauty, outdoor opportunities and the historic mission overlooking the river.

 Mulegé is the entry point to the Bahía de Concepción, where you can find some of the best beaches in Mexico.
 The bay is dotted with picturesque coves and islands, perfect for swimming, snorkeling, diving, paddle boarding, and kayaking